The Ultimate Guide to Podcast Equipment: From Beginner to Pro

 Pop Filters and Shock Mounts:

-A pop filter reduces plosive sounds, like the harsh “p” and “b sounds, while a shock mount minimizes vibrations and handling noise.
-These small accessories can make a big difference in the clarity of your recordings.
+A pop filter minimizes plosive sounds like strong “p” and “b” noises, while a shock mount reduces vibrations and handling noise.
+These compact tools can greatly improve the clarity of your recordings.

 Podcasting Software: Recording and Editing Tools